g-lesssard/ipxact-register-generator/README.md

 To using another input directory, change the `${PWD}/sample/input` part of second command

 You can also install the tool itself with the install script.
-It will install the required scripts under `/usr/local/bin`
+It will install the required scripts under `/usr/local/bin`.

+Refer to the example in the samples to see usage of the excel file.